 - A good web site utilizes restraint.

 Editing is good.
 Information overload, without purpose, without breaking it down, overwhelms visitors and is nearly as bad as not enough information.
 Endless paragraphs and run-on sentences are a no-go (especially if you skip vital punctuation – just…don’t!)
-Fancy fonts are pointless if people can’t read what you wrote, or they’re so obscure the browser doesn’t display them correctly.
-Body text should always be legible, and “standard” fonts are just that because they’re easy to read.
-Bells and whistles, as fun as they are and as useful as some can be to hold short attention spans, can be cluttered and distracting in a bad way if too many are used.
+Fancy fonts are pointless if they’re so ornate that most people can’t read what you wrote, or they’re so obscure the browser doesn’t display them correctly.
+Body text should always be clearly legible, and “standard” fonts are just that because they’re easy to read.
+Bells and whistles, as fun as they are and as useful as some can be to hold short attention spans, can be cluttered and distracting in a bad way, if too many are used.
 Unless you’re selling antiques for a Victorian parlor room, don’t clutter your site like one, or your objective will get lost in the shuffle.

 Give the client enough reasons to come to you, but leave something wonderful for them to discover once they’re there.